weinertmos/ForestFire/source/DT.rst

     * :ref:`Variance <variance>`
         "How far apart do the numbers lie"

-The evaluation metric returns the gini coefficient / entropy of the list that it is presented with.
+The evaluation metric returns the gini coefficient / entropy / variance of the list that it is presented with.
 Both methods need information about how many unique elements are in one list.

 See :ref:`uniquecounts <uniquecounts>`